Skip to content

 What is the typical timeline for wallet app development?

-Developing a basic wallet MVP can take 6–9 months, while a full-featured application with complex integrations and comprehensive compliance can extend to 12-18 months or more.
+Developing a basic wallet MVP can take 6–9 months, while a full-featured application with complex integrations and complete compliance can extend to 12-18 months or more.
 This timeline includes design, development, rigorous testing, and crucially, regulatory approval processes.

 What are the primary security compliances for an wallet app?